-In essence, a complaint is any expression of dissatisfaction from a client, or prospective client, about the provision of an investment or ancillary service or product.
+In essence, a complaint can be 'any oral or written expression of dissatisfaction from a client, or prospective client, about the provision of an investment or ancillary service or product'.

 12.5 Awareness

 At the request of clients and prospective clients, or when acknowledging a complaint, the Firm and its ARs, when the AR is subject to instructions from the Firm's Compliance Officer, should provide clients with a copy of the Firm's complaints management policy and a tailored copy of the document titled 'Not happy?
 Here's what to do'.